ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/imagefield.md

 !!! caution

-    Properties marked with an asterisk are currently unsupported.
-They are available but their value is always `null`.
+    Properties marked with an asterisk are currently unsupported. they're available but their value is always `null`.

     Follow [EZP-27987](https://issues.ibexa.co/browse/EZP-27987) for future progress on this issue.